isomerpages/nparks-fotp/index.md

       background: /images/focupnc_clementi forest bioblitz 1_nparks_cropped.JPG
   - infopic:
       title: What is Friends of the Parks?
-      description: Get to know more about the Friends of the Parks initiative
+      description: Get to know more about the Friends of the Parks initiative!
       button: FIND OUT MORE
       url: /fotp-intro
       image: /images/fotp montage.png